browserengineering/book/book/animations.md

 In this chapter we'll focus on the first and second categories.[^excuse]

-[^excuse]: We'll get to images in Chapter 14 and touch a bit on canvas; video is a fascinating topic unto itself, but is beyond the scope of this book.
+[^excuse]: We'll get to images and a bit of canvas in Chapter 14; video is a fascinating topic unto itself, but is beyond the scope of this book.
 Arguably, canvas is a bit different than the other two, since it's implemented by developer scripts.
 And of course a canvas can have animations within